ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 Here `int(x) | float(x)` uses two class patterns in an OR.
 In the action block, `x` is either int or float.
 Some type checkers might narrow it to a common supertype (like `x: float` if float and int are both numbers--int is subtype of float in the type system).
-If you need to handle each type differently, it's better to split into separate cases.
+When handling each type differently, it's better to split into separate cases.
 But if the handling is the same (say you treat int and float uniformly as "number"), OR is perfect.
 For literal OR patterns, as mentioned, exhaustiveness can be checked.
 Ensure you cover the necessary types for class OR patterns.